bigmlcom/bigmler/docs/index.rst

                             be deleted
 --batch-prediction-tag TAG  Retrieves batch predictions that were tagged with
-                            tag to be deleted --older-than DATE           Retrieves resources created before the specified date.
+                            tag to be deleted --cluster-tag TAG           Retrieves clusters that were tagged with tag to be deleted --centroid-tag TAG          Retrieves centroids that were tagged with tag to be deleted --batch-centroid-tag TAG    Retrieves batch centroids that were tagged with tag to be deleted --older-than DATE           Retrieves resources created before the specified date.
 Date can be any YYYY-MM-DD string, an integer meaning the number of days before the